Revisiting the Lavrentiev Phenomenon in One Dimension: A Simplified Proof of the Lavrentiev Approximation Lemma

 \section{A Simplified Proof of the Lavrentiev Approximation Lemma}

 Here, we present a new, concise proof of Lemma~\ref{Lav1}.
 The idea of our proof is as follows.
+Since our function $u$ is assumed to be absolutely continuous (hence bounded), we can further assume without loss of generality that $0 \le u \le 1$.
 We will construct an approximate sequence in three steps: first, we approximate the function by Lipschitz functions; next, we smooth the approximation using the standard mollifier.
 Finally, we correct the end-point values.
 At each step, we ensure that the new function is sufficiently close to the previous one.
 Ultimately, we verify that the final function closely approximates \(u\) using the triangle inequality.

 \begin{enumerate}[Step 1.] \item \textbf{Approximation by a sequence of Lipschitz functions (without keeping end-point values)}.\\ Let us begin the construction from the derivative

 It is clear that $\{v_k\}_{n=1}^\infty$ converges a.e. to $u'$.
 Now, let